 Goodwill is amortized over the estimated economic lifetime of 10 years.
-The lifetime is determined on basis of the company's character, market position, stability of the industry and dependence of key employees.
+The lifetime is determined on basis of the company's character, market position, stability of the industry and dependence of key employees as well Management's experience with acquisition of companies.
 Goodwill is amortized on a straight-line basis, over the lifetime of 10 years.